Breast Cancer - Prevention

 Scientists are at work on a vaccine that would prevent the development of cancer cells in the body.
 Get the update.

-15 Ways to Fight Breast Cancer
+15 Ways to Help Prevent Breast Cancer

 There is no guaranteed protection against breast cancer, but there are things you can do to reduce your risk.